Poson: Festival

-Poson is celebrated to commemorate the introduction of Buddhism to Sri Lanka by Mahinda in 236 BC.
+Poson is celebrated to commemorate the introduction of Buddhism to Sri Lanka by Mahinda Thero in 236 BC.
 The focal point of the religious festival is the Buddhist monastic complex on the mountain of Mihintale, where Arahath Mahinda Thero preached Buddhism to one of the kings, king Devanampiyatissa, of Sri Lanka.
 Celebrations are also centered around Buddhist sites in Anuradhapura, which was one of the first cities in Sri Lanka to convert to Buddhism.
 During Poson, these two locations attract thousands of pilgrims from across Sri Lanka.
 These pilgrims dress in white and worship at the spiritual locales.
 Many of the most devoted pilgrims spend hours in quiet contemplation to honor the traditions of Buddhism.

 The Poson Festival is celebrated throughout the island, where, huge electronically lit Pandols are showcased in various city centres, dansals (free food stores organized by communities) are organized.
 Houses are decorated with Lanterns, and lights to commemorate the day in a festive manner.
 The celebrations go on from 5 days to a week starting from the full moon poya day.
 Some parts of Sri Lanka prohibit the selling of meat and alcohol during the festival.